 Limitations:

-Best for: Organisations undergoing full digital transformation or modernisation, particularly when legacy systems are outdated, unsupported, or no longer meeting business needs.
+Best for: Organisations undergoing digital transformation or retiring legacy systems.

 Choosing the right migration path is key to a successful cloud journey.
 Whether you need a fast transition or a full infrastructure redesign, each method plays a critical role in aligning your IT with your long-term goals on Google Cloud.